willfolsom/pokechrome/README.md

 ### Pokedex Chrome Extension

-This is a Chrome Extension React App using Typescript, Webpack, SASS, and the PokeAPI.
+This is a Chrome Extension and React App using Typescript, Webpack, SASS, and the PokeAPI.
 It can be built and installed in your browser.<br/>

 ![Pokechrome](public/screeny.png)